Miguel Bañuz

-Miguel Bañuz Anton (born 26 June 1993) is a Spanish footballer who plays for FC Andorra as a goalkeeper.
+Miguel Bañuz Anton (born 26 June 1993) is a Spanish footballer who plays for Cultural Leonesa as a goalkeeper.

 Club career

 Barcelona B

 Born in Elche, Province of Alicante, Valencian Community, Bañuz played youth football for three clubs, spending three years with local Elche CF and finishing his development at FC Barcelona.
 On 22 December 2012 he made his senior debut with the latter's reserves, taking the place of Oier Olazábal after he was sent off in the last minute of a 4–4 home draw against Girona FC in the Segunda División (he replaced field player Luis Alberto de facto).

 On 6 June 2014, Bañuz was released by Barça B after appearing in only five matches.

 Villarreal B / Alcoyano

 Bañuz joined another reserve team on 2 July 2014, Villarreal CF B of Segunda División B. On 8 August 2016, he signed a one-year contract with fellow league side CD Alcoyano.